CodingAP/js-gauntlet-2/README.md

 ~ Justin from IT

 Flag: `flag{we_have_beaten_them_14765}`
 Russian Comment: It seems like the master key is just placed in the root directory of the server application called 'flag'.
 What a stupid idea!
+I'll just, you know, spread this around to where you can't find it so easily...